nodejitsu/handbook/chapters/platform_features.md

 Whenever you create a database using Nodejitsu, you will be provided with all the information you need to connect to your database.
-For instance, if you `jitsu databases create mongo`, jitsu will tell you the url for your new mongo database on mongohq, which you can copy-paste directly into your mongo library's connect method.
+For instance, if you `jitsu databases create mongo myMongo`, jitsu will tell you the url for your new mongo database on mongohq:

+    info:   Welcome to Nodejitsu
+    info:   It worked if it ends with Nodejitsu ok
+    info:   Executing command databases create mongo myMongo
+    info:   Database myMongo was created.
+    info:   Database name: myMongo
+    info:   Database type: mongo
+    info:   Connection url: mongodb://nodejitsu:pass@staff.mongohq.com:10057/
+    info:   Nodejitsu ok

+You can copy-paste this url directly into your mongo library's connect method.
+For example, in Mongoose:

+    var mongoose = require('mongoose');

+    mongoose.connect("mongodb://nodejitsu:pass@staff.mongohq.com:10057/");

+Now you're connected to your database!

 ## Addons